Aversion Therapy Treatment For Mental Health

 Getty/AnnaStills

 Aversion therapy is not the only modality that treats substance use disorders, unwanted maladaptive behaviors, and other mental health challenges.
-Below are three evidence-based modalities that may be beneficial for you.
+Below are three evidence-based modalities that focus on either desensitization or activation of the reward center, that may be beneficial for you.

 Cognitive-behavioral therapy (CBT)